 Application for Agricultural Preserve and Williamson Act Contract

-A property entered into an Agricultural Preserve does not automatically allow for a Williamson Act Contract and provide lower property taxes, nor does it restrict uses on the property.
+A property entered into an Agricultural Preserve does not automatically allow for a Williamson Act Contract and provide lower property taxes, nor does it restrict use on the property.
 It simply is a determination by the County that the property is of significant importance as Agricultural Land and is eligible to be preserved as such.
 Land must be within an Agricultural Preserve to qualify for a Williamson Act Contract.

 Application Requirements